U.S. pitted against Britain, France, South Africa, others at U.N. over abortion

 By Michelle Nichols

-UNITED NATIONS (Reuters) - The United States told the U.N.
+UNITED NATIONS, Oct 29 (Reuters) - The United States told the U.N.
 Security Council on Tuesday that it opposed references to sexual and reproductive health and the safe termination of pregnancies, pitting Washington against Britain, France, South Africa and others.

 While the United States joined its 14 council counterparts to unanimously adopt a resolution on women, peace and security, U.S. Ambassador Kelly Craft said Washington was unhappy that the text mentioned previous resolutions that promote sexual and reproductive health.